top of page

 In a more general sense, incantation can also refer to any words or phrases that are spoken with the intention of bringing about a desired effect, such as a motivational phrase or a mantra.
 Incantation can also refer to the act of speaking or reciting a spell or a charm, or to the magic spell itself.

-Example sentences of incantation
+Example sentences containing incantation

 1. The sorcerer recited the incantation to summon the spirit.